Man Utd vs Man City predicted line-ups: Team news ahead of Premier League fixture

 What’s the team news?

-Manchester United full-back Diogo Dalot is a major doubt after being forced off with a hamstring injury in the first half of the midweek win over Charlton in the Carabao Cup, while midfielder Donny van de Beek and Axel Tuanzebe are already out.
+Manchester United full-back Diogo Dalot will miss the game after being forced off with a hamstring injury in the first half of the midweek win over Charlton in the Carabao Cup, while midfielder Donny van de Beek has been ruled out for the remainder of the season with a knee injury and Axel Tuanzebe is also sidelined.

+Anthony Martial suffered a small leg injury that has affected his ability to train this week and Erik ten Hag says he will be assessed ahead of the encounter.

-Ruben Dias remains sidelined with a hamstring injury for Manchester City but fellow centre-back John Stones, who missed the Carabao Cup defeat at Southampton due to fitness concerns, is expected to return to the squad.
+Ruben Dias remains sidelined with a hamstring injury for Manchester City and fellow centre-back John Stones, who missed the Carabao Cup defeat at Southampton due to fitness concerns, has also been confirmed as out by Guardiola.

 Predicted line-ups